Custom Upstreams act as a scaffold for new sites, allowing developers and site owners of any skill level to kickoff projects at warp speed.

 Repository: A collection of files packaged in a single directory under version control.

-Remote Repository: A central version control location, e.g. residing on GitHub or Bitbucket.
+Remote Repository: A central version control location, such as a repository residing on GitHub or Bitbucket.

 Upstream Updates: Code changes that are made once in a parent (upstream) repository, then applied "downstream" to child repositories.
 This is how Pantheon's one-click updates work.

-Site Repository: Child repository where upstream updates are applied and site specific customizations are tracked, like your site's codebase on Pantheon.
+Site Repository: Child repository where upstream updates are applied and site specific customizations are tracked, similar to your site's codebase on Pantheon.